evan95/bluemix-php-sample/README.md

 ### Set the host name
 - Select the Delivery Pipeline tile from  the toolchain view to open the pipeline stages view.
 ![Tool Chain View](https://developer.ibm.com/recipes/wp-content/uploads/sites/41/2017/02/PipelineTileSelected.png)
-- The pipeline executes immediately after being created.
-That's supposed to FAIL.
+- **The pipeline executes immediately after being created.
+That's supposed to FAIL**.
 That's because IBM Cloud has been updated and needs to have their current software version installed.
-In this case, you will have php v5 in the current script, we are supposed to change it to the latest version.
+In this case, you will have php 5 in the current script, we are supposed to change it to the latest version.
 A simple ```sudo apt-get install php``` is supposed to install the latest version, but in this example we want you to see how to edit script.
-    - For that, select the Delivery Pipeline and clicle on Build box, click on the engine buttom and select Configure Stage and enter the new script:
+    - For that, select the Delivery Pipeline and clicle on Build box, click on the engine buttom and select Configure Stage. **On the Entrance tab, select the delivery-pipeline-ansible project.
+And also enter with the new script:**
 ```
 #!/bin/bash
 #Install PJP